hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 In the approach I'm suggesting, the role of the teacher seems to be supplanted by a curriculum full of sparkling ideas.
-But learning is a relational endeavour, and the teacher remains an essential part of the process.
+But learning is a relational endeavour, and the teacher remains an essential part --- probably *the* essential part --- of the process.
-It is through the teacher that trust is established, students are engaged, and the subject comes alive, not to mention the careful guidance they provide through the process of learning to walk.
+It is through the teacher that trust is established, students are engaged, and the subject comes alive.
+They also provide careful guidance and feedback during the process of learning to walk.

 For all of this to happen, teachers need to be on top of the material.
 If the syllabus now encompasses continuous but nowhere differentiable